awslabs/aws-c-io/README.md

 Since multiple channels run in the same event loop, we need to make sure channels are not starved by other active channels.
 To address this, the handlers consuming IO events from the event loop should determine the appropriate max read and write and context switch before continuing.
-A context switch is performed, simply by scheduling a task to run at the current timestamp, to continue the IO operation.
+A context switch is performed, simply by scheduling a task to run at the event loop tick, to continue the IO operation.

 A reasonable default is 16kb, but a savy implementation may want to upgrade a few connections to 256kb if they notice a particularly